 of Law No. 248 of 2 December 2005, containing the reorganisation of the provisions regarding the activities of

-- Legislative Decree 81/2008 Implementation of Article 1 of Law 3 August 2007, n.
-123, regarding the protection of health and safety in the workplace. - Annex IV, Chapter 4 “Measures against fire and explosion”, paragraph 4.1.3.
+- Legislative Decree 81/2008 Implementation of Article 1 of Law No. 123 of 3 August 2007, regarding health and safety in the workplace. - Annex IV, Chapter 4 "Measures against fire and explosion", paragraph 4.1.3.

 UNI /UNI EN / UNI CEN/TS / UNI CEN/TR